 I recently finished the book Unbeatable Mind by Mark Divine.

 It was fantastic, a straightforward guide to training the mind to attack each day with a positive, unrelenting mindset.
-In fact, Unbeatable Mind was one of the best mindset books I’ve read to date, in the same league as Gorilla Mindset and Mindset: The New Psychology of Success.
+In fact, Unbeatable Mind was one of the best mindset books I’ve read to date, in the same league as Mindset: The New Psychology of Success.

 As I read through Unbeatable Mind, I discovered I had a few things in common with the author.
 His views on resiliency, intuition, and the warrior mindset are all views I identify with and incorporate into my creative process.

 It’s not enough to cultivate a physical routine; a mental routine is also mandatory.

 It’s true, however, that you need to become regimented and consistent with your physical routine first.
 For instance,

 - I sit in a certain spot